-- Design and Construction - Joseph Monahan
+- Facilities Planning & Construction - Joseph Monahan

 Facilities Design and Construction (FDC) manages the capital and large deferred maintenance projects on campus.
 FDC is responsible for anticipating and responding to the changing needs of the entire Campus community for buildings, equipment, and infrastructure.
 FDC oversees projects from minor alterations and renovations, through major renovations, to large stand alone out of the ground building projects.
 Some specific tasks performed by FDC are:

 - assisting Campus end users in defining project scopes

 - providing design services

 Project Management services include but are not necessarily limited to:

 - direct supervision of in house field personnel and outside contractors and vendors

 During the course of some projects FDC may be called upon to order materials and equipment as well as hire direct labor.
 FDC also provides funding where possible.

 FDC is also involved in the management of all Campus utility and infrastructure improvement and replacement projects as well as oversight for most large environmental abatement projects.

 - Environmental Health and Safety - Jack Glass